hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part4--DevPortal.md

 ![interactive API doc on portal](./img/part4-3-interactive-api-doc-portal.png)

 ## Summary of what we achieved
+In this final part of the workshop we showed how the API can be exposed to developers.
+This is a great tool for developer marketing and to increase the adoption of the API.
+We also showed the inclusion of the Swagger-based interactive API documentation.

 ## Further resources
 For more information about how to modify and configure the developer portal, please refer to our comprehensive guide on the [3scale Support pages](https://support.3scale.net/howtos/portal-configuration).